The M!nder ReadMe

 Smashable!

-It knows that a thief can, and will, smash it!
-Any bike lock can be cut, so a minder does not take a ‘more metal’ approach: It’s made of 3D-printed plastic, and contains fragile electronics.
+Unlike locks, a minder does not take a ‘more metal’ approach: It’s made of 3D-printed plastic, and contains fragile electronics.
 It may even break if you drop it!
 What it aims to do is to make as much noise as practical, with its dying breaths!
 If you park in an area where nobody will care if a thief is triggering a siren, then a M!nder won’t be of any use to you!

 Padlock

 You’ll need a padlock suitable to your bike frame.
-The M!nder must be mounted at a position where it can hang freely; ideally, it should not rest against any part of the frame.
+The M!nder must be mounted at a position where it can hang freely; it must not rest against any part of the frame.
 The more free-hanging, the better–though, like a lock, it must also be at as high a position (away from the sidewalk) as possible.

 Hang